The Complexity Classes of Hamming Distance Recoverable Robust Problems: Recoverable Robust Problems and the Polynomial Hierarchy

-At last, we extend these results to the multistage recoverable robustness case by showing the $\Sigma^p_{2m+1}$-completeness of the Hamming distance recoverable robust \sat{} with $m$ recovery stages.
-We begin with the $xor$-dependency scenarios.
+At last, we extend these results to the multistage recoverable robustness case by showing the $\Sigma^p_{2m+1}$-completeness of the Hamming distance recoverable robust \sat{} with $m$ uncertainty and recovery stages.
+We begin with $xor$-dependency scenarios.